Whimsy Soul

 3. Umbrella Alley

 From here, walk along Beach Street up a block or so to Umbrella Alley!
-This alley is full of murals from local famous artists, like Kate Tova who makes all the pretty hearts you see around town, and fnch, the Honeybear guy.
+If you love art galleries, you need to see this.
+It’s full of murals from local famous artists, like Kate Tova who makes all the pretty hearts you see around town, and fnch, the Honeybear guy.

 And of course, this is where you can find the “Greetings From San Francisco” postcard mural!
 There’s a little iPhone tripod installed here so you can take the perfect group photo, too.